hexiaoting/myblog/ji-qi-xue-xi-ren-gong-zhi-neng/courserake-cheng.md

    When the target variable that we’re trying to predict is continuous, such as in our housing example, we call the learning problem a regression problem.
 When y can take on only a small number of discrete values \(such as if, given the living area, we wanted to predict if a dwelling is a house or an apartment, say\), we call it a classification problem.

-6. 代价函数：判断假设函数h的准确性
+6. 代价函数：判断假设函数h的准确性e Learnin

-7. 1
+7.
 8. 1

 9. 1
+10. 1
-10. ## What is Machine Learning?
+11. ## What is Machine Learning?

 ## ine Learnin